lsst/verify/doc/lsst.verify/tasks/lsst.verify.tasks.MetadataMetricTask.rst

 ``MetadataMetricTask`` is a base class for generating `~lsst.verify.Measurement`\ s from task metadata of the same granularity.
 The class handles loading metadata and extracting the keys of interest, while subclasses are responsible for creating the `~lsst.verify.Measurement` from the extracted values.

-``MetadataMetricTask`` is currently a subclass of `lsst.verify.tasks.MetricTask`.
-It is expected that ``MetadataMetricTask`` can be migrated to the Gen 3 framework without affecting its subclasses.

 .. _lsst.verify.tasks.MetadataMetricTask-summary:

 Processing summary